deplicator/comp2003-project/README.md

 [Google Web Fonts](http://www.google.com/fonts), and the font has been localized.

-Finally, because it was our intent to make a product so great the department would consider it as a replacement for the official Computer Science department website*, we did not include a sound of video file.
+Finally, because it was our intent to make a product so great the department would consider it as a replacement for the official Computer Science department website*, we did not include a sound or video file.
+None seemed appropriate for the project.

 Notes